Skip to content

 import { formats } from 'my-app/ember-intl';

-module('Integration | Component | my-component', function (hooks) {
+module('Integration | Component | example', function (hooks) {

 setupIntl(hooks, 'en-us');